openshift/enhancements/README.md

 Enhancements should be related to work to be implemented in the near future.
-If you have an idea, but aren't planning to implement it right away, the conversation should start somewhere else like the aos-devel mailing list.
+If you have an idea, but aren't planning to implement it right away, the conversation should start somewhere else like the mailing list or Slack.

 Create an enhancement here once you: